NadzeyaAudzeichuk/climate-change-twitter/README.md

 Once these models are run we will compare the accuracy scores and classification reports to determine which model (or models) are best fit for our dataset.

+## Takeaways
+The main takeaway from our analysis is that our data needs improving.
+The features present in our dataset are not good predictors of whether a user is a believer, denier, or neutral in their sentiment towards climate change.
+In order for us to use social media tweets to find a user's stance on climate change we would have to introduce new factors that have a higher impact in order to increase the accuracy of our model.
+Our data also has some biases.
+For instance, the dataset is mostly skewed towards believers in climate change.
+We also found that the majority of the tweets were male users.
+If our dataset was more even and less biased, our output and accuracy would most likely be different as these groups would not be over represented.

+We also think think that with more time and resources we could have improved the accuracy of our model by testing other machine learning models or using unsupervised models.
+We could also scrape the data in real time from Twitter to have an up to date view of the sentiment on climate change.

+We believe social media could be a great tool for all kinds of research into the opinions of people and this kind of research would help companies around the world.